 Extreme Physical Discomfort

-Despite significantly low levels of energy, your body will feel like it’s fighting itself.
+Despite significantly low levels of energy, your body will feel like it’s fighting itself, perpetuating your exhaustion even more.
 Withdrawal causes the body to feel intense pain.
 You may even notice that it feels as though your body is burning – some say it feels like their body is on fire.
 Your eyes will burn, your nose will run.
 It will feel like your body is giving up.
 And on top of throbbing soreness, you may experience a pins-and-needles sensation prickling throughout your entire body.
 You may also experience radical, unpredictable shifts in body temperature.
 At one moment, you may be intensely warm and sweating.
-The next, you may feel severely cold and shivering.
+And a few moments later, you may feel severely cold and begin shivering.

 As your body removes the remnants of the substance, your stomach will be turning.
 Anticipate feeling terribly nauseous.
 As the abdominal discomfort persists, you may vomit repeatedly.
 It is also common to experience acute diarrhea.